-Welcome to GEM TV: An engaging and energetic series focussed on wellbeing.
+Welcome to GEM TV: An engaging and energetic video platform focussed on student wellbeing.

 Introducing The Resilience Project's

 The Digital Program has been developed to extend the accessibility and reach of wellbeing presentations and curriculum across Australia.
 Developed with the brightest minds in education, psychology, film production and technology, the program includes a series of engaging videos and digital lessons for the classroom, staff room and home.

 Program content covers the key wellbeing strategies of Gratitude, Empathy, Mindfulness and Emotional Literacy.
 Online lessons are complemented by year-long curriculum tailored to each year level, implemented via online Teacher Resources and hard copy Student Journals.

 The Digital Program is available in Primary or Secondary options and consists of:

 How to get started with the Digital Program